Before You Arrive

 Although most people do not have tests on their first visit, your physician may recommend having a few tests while you are at the medical center.
 If so, the nurse coordinator can let you know what you need to do to prepare for your test.

-After your initial visit to the Center for Pelvic Health, the nurse coordinator will call you within 72 hours to see if you have any questions or concerns.
+After your first visit, the nurse coordinator will call you within 72 hours to see if you have any questions or concerns.
 If you require tests or additional services, the nurse coordinator will work with you to set up appointments at a convenient time.
 If you’ve had a test at the medical center, the nurse coordinator will let you know the results, usually within seven days.